jhonpulido1990/AirBnB_clone/README.md

 # 0x00.
 AirBnB clone - The console
 ## Details
-      By Guillaume          Weight: 5          Project to be done in teams of 2 people        (your team: William Cardozo, Jhon Jairo Pulido Lasso                Ongoing project - started 02-28-2022, must end by 03-07-2022 (in 3 days)          - you're done with 0% of tasks.
-Checker will be released at 03-05-2022 06:00 AM      Manual QA review must be done          (request it when you are done with the project)              An auto review will be launched at the deadline      ## Concepts

 For this project, students are expected to look at these concepts:
 * [Python packages](https://intranet.hbtn.io/concepts/66)